Dentistry

 • Infection: Deep decay or trauma may lead to an abscess, especially if pain is throbbing.

-• Allergic reaction (rare): Some patients react to filling materials like amalgam or composites.
+• Allergic reaction (rare): Some patients are allergic to filling materials such as amalgam or composites.

 Once you know what’s normal, the next concern is timing: how long should you expect this pain to stick around before it fades?